Chicken Tamale Bake

 - Preheat oven to 400 degrees.
 Lightly mist a 9 x 13 baking dish with cooking spray and set aside.

-- In a large bowl, mix together ¼ cup of the Mexican cheese, the milk, egg, cumin, pepper, corn, muffin mix and green chiles in a bowl until combined.
-Pour the mixture into the prepared baking dish and bake for 15-20 minutes until the layer is set (an inserted toothpick should come out clean).
+- In a large bowl, mix together 1 ounce of the cheese, the milk, egg, cumin, pepper, corn, muffin mix and green chiles in a bowl until combined.
+Pour the mixture into the prepared baking dish and bake for 20 minutes until the layer is set (an inserted toothpick should come out clean).

 - Using a fork, liberally poke holes all over the surface of the corn cake layer.
 Pour the enchilada sauce over the top and spread across the surface of the corn cake.
-Sprinkle the shredded chicken evenly across the top and follow with the remaining ¾ cup shredded cheese.
+Sprinkle the chicken evenly across the top and follow with the remaining ¾ cup shredded cheese.
 Return the dish to the oven and bake for another 15 minutes.
-Let cool 5 minutes before cutting into servings.
+Allow to cool for 5 minutes before cutting into 8 servings.

 Weight Watchers Freestyle SmartPoints: